E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 ![Network Topology](./images/topology.png)

-The management server is connected to the network as a reachable host.
-R0, SW0, and SW1 use IP connectivity to reach the server for NTP, Syslog, and SNMP services.
+The internal management server provides NTP, Syslog, and SNMP services for the router and switches.

 ---